-Approximate Location: Defined in Government Code, Section 4216 as the "approximate location of subsurface installations" being a strip of land not greater than 24 inches wide along both sides of the exterior surface of a subsurface installation.
+Approximate Location: As defined in Government Code, Section 4216, as the "approximate location of subsurface installations" being a strip of land not greater than 24 inches wide on both sides of the exterior surface of the subsurface installation.
 Approximate location does not define depth.